basiljs/basiljs.github.io/reference/math/mag.md

 layout: entry
 title: mag
 codetitle: 'mag(x, y, [z])'
 description: 'Calculates the magnitude (or length) of a vector.
 A vector is a direction in space commonly used in computer graphics and linear algebra.
-Because it has no "start" position, the magnitude of a vector can be thought of as the distance from coordinate (0,0) to its (x,y) value.
-Therefore, mag() is a shortcut for writing "dist(0, 0, x, y)".'
+Because it has no "start" position, the magnitude of a vector can be thought of as the distance from coordinate `(0,0)` to its `(x,y)` value.
+Therefore, `mag()` is a shortcut for writing `dist(0, 0, x, y)`.'
 category: Math
 subcategory: Calculation
 returns: